aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-formatting/excel-themes-and-colors/major-minor-font/_index.md

 **![Theme Fonts](Theme-Fonts.png)**

 If Theme Font is selected, the font name will display different in different regions .
-If you do not want that the font is automitally changed in different regions, don't select The two Theme Fonts .
+If you do not want that the font is automitally changed in different regions, don't select the two Theme Fonts .

 ## **Changing Headings And Body Font Programally**